gabayae/sage-days-102/README.md

 # sage-days-102
 Teaching materials for a software carpentry and Sage days workshop at University of Ibadan.
-Most of the things here materials used to teach SageMath and students should have access to all files.
+These materials were used to teach [SageMath](http://sagemath.org) and students should have access to all files.